ArthurClemens/jquery-page-scroll-plugin/readme.md

 ## Features

 **Setting the scroll speed OR the total duration.** Or set the speed with a maximum duration.
 Personally I find a constant speed a better experience for short scrolls, but scrolling a long page would take too long.
-With a max duration set, scrolling is always constant up to a given length.
+With a max duration set, scrolling is always constant - up to a given length.

+**Scroll on click or any other event**.
+For instance, you can scroll the page on page load.

-**Callback functions beforeScroll and afterScroll.** Both functions get the scroll options object passed that can be changed "on the fly".
+**Callback functions beforeScroll and didScroll.** Both functions get the scroll options object passed that can be changed "on the fly".
-The beforeScroll function also acts as a delegate: pass 'false' to stop scrolling.
+The beforeScroll function also **acts as a delegate:** pass 'false' to stop scrolling.

 Both callback functions can be **called after an optional delay.** For instance to scroll up to tab pane buttons, wait a little, and switch to a different tab.

-Of course the plugin supports expected features: target, offset, easing.
+Of course the plugin supports expected features: target, offset, easing, and support for named anchors as well as ids.